 Eventually, even the best finish will fade.
-To restore your finish, please see section below titled "Keep the Colors Looking Vibrant for Decades".
+To restore your finish, please see section above titled "How to keep your set looking perfect for decades".

 Stained Premium Sealant - Stained versions of our Transparent Premium sealant are available if you prefer another wood tone but want to keep the natural wood grain showing by not painting.
 We have two options:

 Primer Finish - We can prep your order for painting with a two-coat oil primer finish in either Off-White (for light colors) or Gray (for darker colors).

 With the Primer finish, your set arrives with two coats of oil-base primer fully absorbed into the furniture.
 This makes painting a one-coat process.
 Customers report the best results with a mini roller and two thin coats applied one day apart.

 Wax Finish - For Indoor Furniture, we recommend a wax finish in most cases.
 We prefer a carnauba/bees wax blend with orange oil called "Howard’s Feed ’N Wax."
 It has a fresh orange/lemon smell for a few days after applying.
 We add a generous coating to all surfaces with no other finish.
 It is easy to keep the finish looking perfect by dusting with the same rag as needed and renew by adding a bit of wax to the same rag once every month or two.
 One old customer showed us the result of using "Howard's Feed ’N Wax" indoors for 25 years on a side table.
 The piece looked flawless.
 We’ve experimented with the same wax finish for covered patios and outdoors—it doesn’t work well because it needs to be reapplied too often outdoors.
 For best results, don’t mix with other waxes or finishes.
 A pint of "Howard’s Feed ’N Wax" is available online or at the paint department of Home Depot for under $8.